fbokhari7/California-Housing-Project/README.md

 ---

-## 🤝 Contribution
+## Contribution

-Feel free to contribute by adding new features, improving model accuracy, or experimenting with different algorithms (e.g., Random Forest, XGBoost, Gradient Boosting).
+Feel free to contribute by adding new features, improving model accuracy, or experimenting with different algorithms.
 Pull requests are welcome!

 ---